-EDCI 646 The Development & Implementation of Curriculum (3): Applies the tools of curriculum organization to the needs of students and considers the variety of approaches which may be used to assist them.
+EDCI 646 Leading Curriculum Change (3): Applies the tools of curriculum organization to the needs of students and considers the variety of approaches which may be used to assist them.
 Focuses on needs assessment, program development, orientation, implementation, and evaluation.